 There are regional, national and international contests which test flying skill, judgement and understanding of weather conditions.
 In the 1960s New Zealand glider pilots began competing internationally.
-Recent world champions include New Zealanders Ray Lynskey (1995) and John Coutts (2003).
+New Zealanders Ray Lynskey (1995) and John Coutts (2003) have been world champions.
 World records for height, distance and speed in various categories have been set in New Zealand.

-The blast of slipstream air on your face as you lean out the aircraft door, the giddy plunge into space, the forces tearing at your suit and goggles as you free-fall at around 200 kilometres an hour, and then the sense of relief and awe as the parachute jerks open and you see the world in miniature beneath you as you descend – these are some of the sensations that skydivers experience.
+The blast of slipstream air on your face as you lean out the aircraft door, the giddy plunge into space, the forces tearing at your suit and goggles as you free-fall at around 200 kilometres an hour, and then the sense of relief as the parachute jerks open and awe as you see the world in miniature beneath you – these are some of the sensations that skydivers experience.

-New Zealand parachuting dates back to the late 1800s when balloonists would incorporate a jump in their aerial displays.
-In February 1922 Australian Albert Eastwood made the first jump in New Zealand from an aeroplane, and the 1930s saw a succession of parachutists who performed for money at air pageants.
+New Zealand parachuting dates back to the late 19th century, when balloonists would end their aerial displays with a jump.
+In February 1922 Australian Albert Eastwood made the first jump in New Zealand from an aeroplane, and in the 1930s a succession of parachutists performed at air pageants.
 But parachuting did not develop as a sport for another two decades: the Auckland Parachute Club led the way from 1953, and in 1955 the New Zealand Parachute Federation was formed.

-During the economic depression of the early 1930s, some men made parachute jumps in a desperate effort to earn money.
-A display jump by George Sellars at Palmerston North in 1936 was described as follows:
+During the economic depression of the early 1930s, some men made parachute jumps in a desperate attempt to make money.
+A jump by George Sellars at Palmerston North in 1936 was described as follows:

 ‘Drifting like mad, he’d thumped onto the tarmac … to fall on his side and then, like a child’s spent top, to roll over and over until his billowing chute fouled something and stopped dragging him along.
 Dazed, cut and bruised, Sellars had later gone along the fenceline with a tin to beg a handout from the crowd of at least five hundred.
-He’d collected exactly 6/10d [about 70 cents]’.
+He’d collected exactly 6/10d [worth about $40 in 2020]’.
 1

-Skydiving often involves performing acrobatics in free fall, before releasing the parachute.
+Skydiving often involves performing acrobatics in free fall before activating the parachute.
 It became established in the 1960s and 1970s.
 New altitude records were set, and groups would make descents in a cluster or in star formation.
 For the first time New Zealanders took part in international competitions.

 The New Zealand Parachute Federation remains the governing body for the sport, setting rules and overseeing training and safety standards.
 Learners work towards obtaining an ‘A’ licence in skydiving.
-They can then jump solo from altitudes of 2,700–4,500 metres into defined ‘drop zones’.
-The biggest skydive event in New Zealand is the annual Good Vibes Boogie held at Motueka, usually in August.
+They can then jump solo from altitudes of 2,700–4,600 metres into defined ‘drop zones’.
+In the early 21st century the biggest skydive event in New Zealand was the annual Good Vibes Boogie held at Motueka, usually in August.

 Skydiving companies belonging to the New Zealand Parachute Industry Association offer skydiving for tourists, film-makers and photographers, companies on team-building exercises, and adventurous individuals.
-Novices can experience the adrenaline rush of free fall by tandem jumping – harnessed to an instructor.
-Such companies also provide training towards skydiving qualifications.
+Novices can experience the adrenaline rush of free fall by tandem jumping, harnessed to an instructor.
+These companies also provide training towards skydiving qualifications.
 The Diploma in Commercial Skydiving opens up opportunities for employment as a parachute packer, free-fall camera operator, jumpmaster or instructor, or tandem master.

-Pilots usually launch the paraglider by running down a gentle slope: this inflates the wing.
+Pilots usually launch the paraglider by running down a gentle slope, which inflates the wing.
 Weighing only 13 to 14 kilograms, paragliders are more portable than hang gliders, and can be carried up and flown from high mountains.
-Paragliders travel more slowly than hang gliders.
-Combined with their simple launching and comparative lightness, this makes them easier to fly than hang gliders.
+Paragliders travel more slowly than hang gliders and are easier to fly.

 Paragliders became popular in Europe in the mid-1980s.
 A New Zealand paragliding pioneer was the mountaineer Rob Hall, who made experimental flights from the Port Hills near Christchurch, and then from Mt Hutt and peaks near the Hermitage Hotel.
 In December 1986 he became the first person to fly a paraglider from the summit of Mt Cook.

 A microlight pilot’s love of mushrooms sparked a search and rescue operation one evening at Pāuatahanui, near Porirua.
 After reports of a microlight crashing in a field, a rescue helicopter was sent out.
-But it turned out that the pilot had simply landed in the field, and was calmly gathering mushrooms.
+It turned out that the pilot had deliberately landed in the field and was calmly gathering mushrooms.

 Microlights appeal because they are cheap – they can be home-built from plans – and relatively easy to fly.
 They are categorised as one- or two-place machines – capable of carrying the pilot only, or the pilot and a passenger.
 Their variety is dazzling and includes weight-shift controlled craft like motorised hang gliders, stick-and-rudder aeroplanes, gyrocopters and helicopters, and powered parachutes or paragliders.